GetStream/stream-chat-android/stream-chat-android-compose-sample/README.md

 Next, open [Android Studio](https://developer.android.com/studio) and open the newly cloned project folder.
 Make sure you run the app in this module (`stream-chat-android-compose-sample`).

 ![Android Studio app selection](../docs/android-studio-app-selection-compose-sample.png)

-> The `stream-chat-android-sample` module contains the sample app for our previous UI implementation.